tlecoz/Mp4Maker/README.md

 check main.ts to see a complete example that expose how to encode a canvas-movie frame by frame with an audiotrack containing a basic generated sin wave

 Here is a working demo : https://mp4maker.netlify.app/ (well, it's a working demo on a computer.
-AAC encoding is not supported on mobile browser yet ; WebCodec is still a very recent feature, we have tp be a bit patient... )
+AAC encoding (and maybe VideoEncoding, not sure) is not supported on mobile browser yet ; WebCodec is still a very recent feature, we have tp be a bit patient... )